Board of Directors

 Christopher Marks

-Managing Director at Mitsubishi UFJ Financial Group Bank (MUFG), leading its global growth markets and blended finance initiatives.
-Prior to his current role Christopher has also managed corporate and investment banking in developing markets, spearheading innovative finance for sustainable development goals and climate projects, and overseeing risk management of a €60 billion portfolio.
-Before joining MUFG, Christopher was a senior advisor at the African Development Bank and consulted on sovereign debt management for the IMF; and was Global Head of Debt Capital Markets for BNP Paribas.
-Christopher holds degrees from Colgate University, Johns Hopkins School of Advanced International Studies, Sciences Po de Paris, and Princeton University.
+Managing Director at Mitsubishi UFJ Financial Group Bank (MUFG), leading its growth markets and blended finance initiatives globally.
+As part of this role, Christopher manages corporate and investment banking in developing markets, spearheads innovative finance for sustainable development goals and climate projects and oversees portfolio risk management.
+Before joining MUFG, Christopher was a senior advisor at the African Development Bank and consulted on sovereign debt management for the IMF and was Global Head of Debt Capital Markets for BNP Paribas.
+Christopher holds degrees from Colgate University, Johns Hopkins School of Advanced International Studies, Sciences Po de Paris and Princeton University.

 Price Lowenstein